 Author: Aaron Czechowski, Senior Program Manager

-We recommend all customers of System Center 2012 Configuration Manager upgrade to the latest ADK, but this upgrade is not required.
+We recommend that all customers of MDT 2013 upgrade to the latest ADK, but this upgrade is not required.
 You can continue to use an existing version of the Windows 8.1 ADK or the Windows 8.1 Update revision to service and deploy all Windows 8.1 (including Windows 8.1 Update), Windows 8, and Windows 7 images.
 If you do upgrade, you don’t have to uninstall the previous version first; running the ADK setup will update the existing components of the ADK installation.

-After upgrading the ADK to the latest version, here are a few general items of note for Configuration Manager:
+After upgrading the ADK to the latest version, here are a few general items of note for MDT:

 - There are some bug fixes to the User State Migration Tool (USMT) in this revision, so if you use USMT be sure to update the deployment share to refresh the USMT content.

-- Your existing Windows PE 5.0 boot images do not need to be updated after upgrading the Windows ADK.
+- You do not need to update the deployment share to update boot images.
 Windows PE 5.0 can be used to deploy Windows 8.1 Update images.